jekyllt/jasper/README.md

 The main difference to the original is still the fact that Jasper expects a single author.
 With a bit of tweaking it shouldn't be too difficult to enable a per-post author.
 Feel free to fork and improve on this.

-**Important**  For security reasons, Github doesn't allow plugins (under _plugins/) when deploying with Github Pages.
-This means that we need to generate your site locally (as explained below) and push the resulting HTML to Github repository.
-This is exactly what
+**Important:**  For security reasons, Github doesn't allow plugins (under _plugins/) when deploying with Github Pages.
+This means that we need to generate your site locally (as explained below) and push the resulting HTML to a Github repository.
-I have done for the live demo.
+This is exactly what I have done for the generating the live demo.

 ## Live demo